dotnet/dotnet-docker-samples/dotnetapp-prod/README.md

 **Publish the application**

-1. Publish the application to ensure that all dependencies are included in the bin/../publish directory.
-Use the following command: `dotnet publish -c Release`.
+1. Publish the application to ensure that all dependencies are included.
+Use the following command (puts file in the location the Dockerfile expects): `dotnet publish -c Release -o out`.
 2 .
-Optionally, you can run/test the application from the publish directory using the following command: `dotnet bin\Release\netcoreapp1.0\publish\dotnetapp.dll`.
+Optionally, you can run/test the application from the publish directory using the following command: `dotnet out\dotnetapp.dll`.

 **Build and run Docker image**